data301-2021-winter1/project-group36-project/README.md

 ## Team Members

 - Jordan Bird: I'm a 1st year MSc student in Health and Exercise Sciences.
-- Quinn Ingham: one sentence about you!
+- Quinn Ingham: I'm a second year student pursuing a BSc in Mathematics, with a focus in Data Science.
 - Ethan Krahulic-Weber: one sentence about you!

 ## Images